-Charleston County Emergency Management works with local, state and national weather officials and the media to keep residents informed of the best ways to prepare or respond during a disaster situation.
+The Charleston County Emergency Management Department works with local non-profit partners, local, regional and state government partners, National Weather Service officials and the media to keep residents informed of the best ways to prepare or respond during a disaster situation.
 The purchase of a Weather Alert Radio for your home and place of employment can help you stay informed of changing conditions.